 "It is often used in medicine for its claimed therapeutic properties.
 Spearmint contains vitamins, antioxidants, and vital nutrients.
 Its aroma is very similar to that of peppermint.
 It contains less menthol than peppermint, but it is rich in limonene, dihydrocarvone, and cineol."

-If you like sugar in your tea, add a teaspoon of sugar to the pot or cup at the same time you add the leaves.
+If you like sugar in your tea, add a teaspoon of sugar (or better yet, honey) to the pot or cup at the same time you add the leaves.
 Stir to dissolve the sugar, and pour the tea over a glass of ice.
 Voila!
 Iced Mint Tea with sugar.

 - 2 cups water